"I feel like the old me again. Buying clothes in a size 8-10 is a joy!"

 Falling back in love with food, cooking and myself!

-Re-joining Weight Watchers changed my life.
+Re-joining WW changed my life.
 When I stepped on the scales and saw that I was 14 stone, I was so upset but determined that I’d lose the weight and this time it would be forever.

 It became clear that, for me, falling back in love with food and cooking – but learning to channel that in a healthy way – was going to be a big part of that journey.

-I bought Weight Watchers cookbooks which I hoped would reignite my passion for cooking.
+I bought WW cookbooks which I hoped would reignite my passion for cooking.
 It worked.
 I found making healthy meals from scratch therapeutic and calming.

 I still make the old favourities such as spag bol or homemade meatballs but they’re healthier versions.
 I also love making butternut squash falafel and homemade dip, veggie chilli and sweet potato and bean burgers.
 The whole family loves them.